Carla Fried: What you need to know about Medicare by age 63. Yes, 63

 The standard monthly premium for 2021 is $148.50 per person.
 And higher income households pay more.

 Medicare Part B premiums became means-tested beginning in 2007.
-The official Medicare term for the means-testing is Income Related Monthly Adjustment Amount (IRMAA).
+The official Medicare term for the means-testing is Income Related Monthly Adjustment Amount, or IRMAA.
 Nutty acronym aside, it’s a tax based on income.

 Make more, and you will pay more for Medicare Part B.